codewithiulian/CodeBuddyExtension/README.md

 A Simple Visual Studio extension that integrates GPT-3 text-davinci-003 model.
 It is using the Complete mode with the default settings.

-Downlod and install from 👉 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=CodeWithJulian.CodeBuddyExtension)
+Download and install from 👉 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=CodeWithJulian.CodeBuddyExtension)

 Install, go to View > Other Windows > CodeBuddy.
 You may dock it next in the Solution Explorer section.